 The good memories are treasured and they come unexpectedly and make you smile.
 Sometimes they bring tears but it’s the sweet, cleansing kind.

 The other memories….the painful ones and scary ones…..the lonely ones…….the dark ones……all of them can become a source of thankfulness and compassion.

 Thankful….because you’ve either made it through or are making it through.
 And compassion for those who have endured or are enduring the same pain or darkness.

 Because we either make our worst memories work for us or they’re going to work against us.

 All of them make our story.
 God takes all of it and uses it for our good.

 “It is through memory that we are able to reclaim much of our lives that we have long since written off by finding that in everything that has happened to us over the years, God was offering us possibilities of new life and healing which, though we may have missed them at the time, we can still choose and be brought to life by and healed by all these years later.”
 Frederick Buechner

-In response to the Daily Prompt Expect.
+In response to Beloved.